amancerasii/Physics215Project/README.md

 ---

 ### Testing Results
-Testing results showed improvements in calculation time for all optimization schemes with no loss in accuracy. [detailed report](testdocumentation.md)
+Testing results showed improvements in calculation time for all optimization schemes with no loss in accuracy.
+See [detailed report](testdocumentation.md).